Music Together® Generations Classes

 Read more about Generations classes on the Music Together Blog.

 Join the fun with your child!
-Go to our Class Locator to find a location near you.Find a Generations Class
+Go to our Class Locator to find a family class location near you, then ask about Generations classes.Find a Generations Class

 All Music Together classes use our award-winning music, loved by children and grownups alike.
 (Some of our parents have even been caught singing along when their children aren’t around!)
 Listen to samples of a few favorites, plus download our “Hello Everybody” app to hear eight free, full-length songs.Listen Now